TopeAanu/first-portfolio/README.md

-Portfolio website built with sass. check it out!!
+# Portfolio (No longer used)
+Built a portfolio site with scss.
+Had fun building this project.